Reshetylivka

-Reshetylivka (Решетилівка) is a city located in Poltava Raion of Poltava Oblast in central Ukraine, and formerly the administrative center of Reshetylivka Raion.
+Reshetylivka (Решетилівка, /uk/) is a city located in Poltava Raion of Poltava Oblast in central Ukraine, and formerly the administrative center of Reshetylivka Raion.
 Population:

 The city is located 10 km from Reshetylivka railway station.

 History

 Reshetylivka was founded in 1638 as a small village.

+In 1845 Reshetylivka was visited by Taras Shevchenko, who created two drawings of the town.

 During World War II, the town was occupied by the German army on 22 September 1941, and liberated on 24 September 1943.

 On 7 November 2017, Reshetylivka was upgraded in status from urban-type settlement to city.

 Demographics

 The population of Reshetylivka as of 2006 was 9,336.
 The 2007 population is estimated at 9,297.

 The annual growth rate is -0.28.

 Government

 The Resehtylivka City Council consists of 30 members elected by citizens of Reshetylivka.
 The head of the city council since 26 March 2006 has been Volodumyr Viktorovich Kuzmenko.

 The State Treasury of Ukraine District Department is also located in Reshetylivka.

 Economy

 Agriculture and Food Processing

 Reshetylivka Butter Making Factory, has operated in the settlement since 1924.

 Reshetylivka District Consumers Union and the Reshetylivka Inter-Farm Poultry Incubating Enterprise both are collective businesses which have operated since 1936.

 Public Catering Enterprises Association of Reshetylivka District Consumer Union has operated in the settlement since 1973.